seanthw/odoo-barcode-generator/README.md

 - **Robust Sequencing:** Uses Odoo's native `ir.sequence` to ensure unique, conflict-free barcode generation, even in a multi-user environment.
 - **Bulk Actions:** Provides server actions to generate or clear barcodes for multiple products at once from the product list view.
 - **Structured & Readable Code:** The logic is refactored into small, maintainable methods, making it easy to understand and extend.
+- **Full Product Variant Support:** Automatically generates a unique barcode for each individual product variant based on its specific attributes.

 ## How It Works